 Here are some of the topic areas we cover:

-- Analytics (real-time streaming analytics, edge analytics, text analytics, textual disambiguation, predictive analytics, prescriptive analytics, in-memory analytics, analytics in the cloud)
+- Analytics (real-time streaming analytics, edge analytics, text analytics, predictive analytics, prescriptive analytics, in-memory analytics, analytics in the cloud, data discoverability)

-- Big data, including security, privacy, governance (especially with IoT), and evolution (Apache Kafka, Storm, Spark, Hadoop/MapReduce), and regulations (such as the GDPR)
+- Big data, including security, privacy, governance, and evolution (Apache Kafka, Storm, Spark, etc.), and regulations (such as the GDPR and CCPA)